jmsaltzman/pi_setup/README.rst

 tl,dr: On Windows, install Win32 Disk Imager and just clone the SD card to an .img file.

--------Stop here: need to sort Arduino, virtualenv (needed?), and OpenCV installation
+-------Stop here: need to sort PyCharm, Samba, Arduino, virtualenv (needed?), OpenCV installation

+TO DO: reduce filesystem size slightly so the SD card can be backed up and restored reliably.

 PyCharm seems to need this to interface with github: sudo apt-get install -y gnome-keyring